mashrekur/topic_modeling_hydrology/README.md

-3_subjective_topic_analysis --- Tools and workspace to help understand and name topics 4_temporal_topics --- Creates plots for analysis of relative temporal topic trends 5_topic_correlations --- Creates plots for analysis of topic relationships 6_journal_correlations --- Creates plots for analysis of journal relationships 7_journal_correlations --- Creates plots for analysis of how topics evolve as the number of topics increases
+3_subjective_topic_analysis --- Tools and workspace to help understand and name topics 4_temporal_topics --- Creates plots for analysis of relative temporal topic trends 5_intertopict_correlations --- Creates plots for analysis of topic relationships 6_journal_analysis --- Creates plots for analysis of journal relationships 7_diversity_analysis --- Creates plots for analysis of per-article diversities for entire corpus 8_diversity_analysis --- Creates plots for analysis of per-article diversities for individual journals, and also analysis of isolated topics